VOLTTRON/volttron/docs/source/devguides/walkthroughs/SingleMachine-Walkthrough.rst

 .. |vc-dashboard| image:: files/vc-dashboard.png

 Once in the Platforms screen, click on the name of the platform.
-If defaults have been left in place, it will be labelled as seen below.
+If defaults have been left in place, it will be labeled as seen below.

 |vc-platform|